anonymousException/renpy-runtime-editor/README.md

 An unpacked ren‘py game (for what you can find .rpa files under the game directory)  like this:

 ![img](https://github.com/anonymousException/renpy-translator/blob/main/docs/img/unpacked.png)

-You can try to translate [the tutorial game](https://github.com/anonymousException/renpy-translator/blob/main/docs/demo_game/DemoGame-1.0-win.zip) following the tutorial

 if not you can try to unpack it